mcgonago/mymcp/gitlab-rh-agent/README.md

 - **"Review this merge request: group/project/merge_requests/456"**
 - **"Analyze this commit: https://gitlab.cee.redhat.com/group/project/-/commit/abc123"**

+## What This Agent Can Do

+✅ **Fetch Issue Details**: Get full information about any GitLab issue you have access to
+✅ **Fetch Merge Request Details**: Analyze merge requests with all metadata
+✅ **Analyze Commits**: Review individual commits with diffs and file changes
+✅ **Security Analysis**: Identify CVEs and security-related changes in commits
+✅ **Analyze State**: Understand the current status and progress of issues/MRs
+✅ **Review Descriptions**: Get summaries of issues and MRs
+✅ **Track Assignments**: See who is working on what
+✅ **View Labels**: Understand categorization and tagging
+✅ **Full URL Support**: Paste GitLab URLs directly from your browser

+## Next Steps

+- Try analyzing various issues, merge requests, and commits from your projects
+- Use the agent to review security fixes and CVE patches
+- Analyze commit history for specific features or bug fixes
+- Use the agent to get quick summaries during code reviews
+- Combine with other MCP agents for comprehensive project analysis

+## Security Notes

+- ✅ The `.env` file is excluded from Git via `.gitignore`
+- ✅ Never commit your personal access token
+- ✅ The token only has `read_api` scope (cannot modify data)
+- ✅ This is for internal Red Hat GitLab only (gitlab.cee.redhat.com)

+## Files

+- `server.py` - Main MCP server implementation
+- `server.sh` - Launch script that loads `.env` for GitLab token
+- `example.env` - Template for environment variables
+- `requirements.txt` - Python dependencies
+- `.gitignore` - Ensures `.env` is not committed

+---

 ## Set Up the Environment

 First, set up a minimal Python environment for your MCP server, you can do this from directory `gitlab-rh-agent` of your repo: